 In addition, lecture recording opens up new possibilities for their learning content.
 For instance, it offers them the chance to make their educational materials available beyond the confines of the university, will enable them to support flipped classroom teaching practices and may even help them develop MOOC content in the future.

 Find Out More About Panopto

 To hear more from Adam Read on how the University of St. Mark and St. John uses video to improve the learning experience for its students, download our new case study, read his guest post detailing his journey with lecture capture, or just follow him on Twitter @adamread.

 If you’d like to see how recording lectures can make a difference for your students, Panopto can help.
-Request a demo to find out more about how other institutions use video, or sign up for a free 30-day trial today.
+To find out more about how other institutions use video, contact us or sign up for a free trial today.